Supreme x LACOSTE Sweatshort

 About the original

-A cotton French terry fleece sweatshort with an elastic waistband, interior drawcord, seam hand pockets, and a rear patch pocket.
-LACOSTE was founded in Paris in 1933 by tennis champion Rene Lacoste and is credited with producing the first knit polo shirt, the L.12.12.
-The brand's cotton fleece shorts are a standard piece in their casualwear line, featuring the embroidered crocodile on the thigh.
-The Supreme version replaces the embroidered crocodile with a felt logo patch co-branded with Supreme and Lacoste, and came in six colorways for Spring/Summer 2018.
+The Supreme x LACOSTE Sweatshort is a brushed-back cotton French terry fleece short with an elastic drawcord waistband, side seam hand pockets, and a rear patch pocket.
+LACOSTE was founded in Paris in 1933 by seven-time Grand Slam tennis champion Rene Lacoste alongside knitwear manufacturer Andre Gillier, and is credited with producing the first knit polo shirt — the petit pique L.12.12, designed by Lacoste in 1929 for on-court wear.
+Cotton fleece shorts are a standard piece in the brand's casualwear line and normally carry the embroidered crocodile on the thigh.
+The Supreme version replaces it with a felt logo patch co-branded with both wordmarks, in six colorways for Spring/Summer 2018.

 About LACOSTE